Sampling Digital Music and Culture

 For the maverick rhythm scientist Paul D. Miller, sound is liquid; it spills over and slips under categories, firewalls, case law, and legal codes to find us and move us.
 In the same way, his important collection of sound thinkers and sound ideas calls us to remove the fake 'security' imposed on us by capital and state, and, more crucially, to reimagine freedom and reclaim our creativity.

-author of Can't Stop Won't Stop: A History of the Hip-Hop Generation
+Jeff Chang, author of Can't Stop Won't Stop: A History of the Hip-Hop Generation

 Everything must be about one thing first, then it can be about many things.
 Paul Miller's collection of texts is about one thing: the use of scanning in music and more generally the world around us.
 He gives us a single structure to put very different experiences and theoretical constructs into an overarching context.
 The result is always interesting and often illuminating.
 These essays by thinkers and practitioners range widely and produce their own static and interferences, but they fall into one perceptible rhythm.
 A good staging of an opera uses what you see on stage to make you hear better.
 Similarly, these reflections make it easier to tune in to the sometimes confusing soundscape of our dislocated, interrelated, networked times.